CheckRed/checkred-gcp-integration/README.md

 ## Project Setup

 Google Cloud Platform organizes resources into projects.
-Select your GCP project to integrate with CheckRed Platform
+Select your GCP project to integrate with CheckRed Platform.
+Create a new project to ensure that you have the permissions you need, or select an existing project in which you have the relevant permissions.

 ## Enable IAM API for generating short-lived credentials & impersonating service accounts.
 ```bash